jvfon/Blog/articles/tech/webdev-demystified/1/simple-layout.md

 ```
 The "*" is used to affect all the elements is CSS.

+### Block level elements

+Block level elements will take up the whole width of the page.

 ### Starting Document

 Anything related to text is inherited, anything related to layout is not inherited.